Contribution levels in 2022

 Employee primary contributions

-If you’re between 16 and 65 and work eight hours or more a week, your primary contribution is 6% of your gross earnings.
+If you’re between 16 and pension age and earn the minimum earning threshold or more, your primary contribution in 2022 is 6% from January to December 2022 of your gross earnings per month.

 This is deducted from your salary by your employer and is paid to Social Security.